jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 **Level 7 Clearance / I'm a Guy With a Plan**
 His **Level 7 Clearance** and **I’m A Guy With a Plan** count each instance of **Agent** on a character, so FitzSimmons will count as two Agents.
 And **I’m a Guy With a Plan** will count Coulson himself.

+Set: MCU heroes\
+**They Need Someone to Avenge**\
+Phil’s They Need Someone to Avenge power is not optional.
+If he’s in your KO pile at the start of your Main Phase, you must remove him from the game and then you can put +1/+1 counters on your characters.

 ## Pyro